 Society of Legal Scholars Annual Seminar 2019 to be held in UCD

 Dr Mark Coen has been awarded the prize to host the Society of Legal Scholars (SLS) Annual Seminar 2019.
 The award is held jointly with Dr Fergal Davis of King's College London, who will co-host the seminar.
-The seminar is a prestigious event in the SLS calendar and will be held at the Sutherland School of Law on Monday 28 and Tuesday 29 October 2019.
+The seminar is a prestigious event in the SLS calendar and will be held at the Sutherland School of Law on Tuesday 29 and Wednesday 30 October 2019.
 The theme of the seminar is the 80th anniversary of the passage of the Offences Against the State Act 1939.
 Subjects including non-jury trial, unlawful organisations and internment will be addressed by distinguished domestic and international speakers from a range of historical, contemporary and theoretical perspectives.

 UCD PhD student Edoardo Celeste invited to talk at the Hans-Bredow-Institut of Hamburg

 On June 19th 2018 Sutherland School of Law PhD student Edoardo Celeste was invited to present his recent work on constitutionalism in the social media environment at the Hans-Bredow-Institut for Media Research at the University of Hamburg (Germany).
 Edoardo is an Irish Research Council Postgraduate Scholar and is currently visiting fellow at the Alexander von Humboldt Institute for Internet and Society (HIIG) of Berlin.

 Edoardo’s workshop in Hamburg was provocatively titled ‘A Constitution for Social Media?’ and reflected on the role of social media’s terms of services and bills of rights of social media users as potential mechanisms of constitutionalisation for the social media environment.